Marital and Family Therapy — D.M.F.T.

 *Students who have completed a master's degree from a COAMFTE-accredited program receive advanced standing of 43 units, reducing the required time to complete the degree to a minimum of two years.
-Consideration for advanced standing will be given to students entering the D.M.F.T. program with an M.A. or an M.S. degree from a non-COAMFTE-accredited program on a course-by-course basis.
+Consideration for advanced standing will be given to students entering the D.M.F.T. degree program with an M.A. or an M.S. degree from a non-COAMFTE-accredited program on a course-by-course basis.

 Knowledge and skills promoted